 It is good practice for you to give your scheme members sufficient information on your decision-making processes regarding value for money of investment costs and charges on advice and investment transactions.
 If you are required to prepare a Chair’s Statement, this may be considered as part of the preparation of that statement.

 Investment delegation structures

-Your governance structure should strike an appropriate balance between speed of action, and checks and balances to ensure that actions are appropriate.
+Your governance structure should strike an appropriate balance between speed of action and checks and balances to ensure that any actions you take are appropriate.

-Under this structure, the trustee board determines the overall investment objectives and makes the strategic investment decisions, eg the risk/return profile appropriate to the membership and the proportion of the investments to hold in which asset classes to achieve this.
-Suitable advisers, such as the investment consultant and legal adviser, will advise the trustee board in relation to what they need to consider as part of their decision-making.
-The day-to-day investment decisions, eg which individual investments to hold, are delegated to investment managers.
+Under this structure, the trustee board determines the overall investment objectives and makes the strategic investment decisions, eg the risk/return profile appropriate to the membership and the design of the default investment strategy.
+Suitable advisers, such as the investment consultant and legal adviser, will advise the trustee board in relation to what they need to consider as part of their decision-making process.
+The day-to-day investment decisions, eg which individual investments to hold, and which are delegated to investment managers.

 You may be able to improve the investment governance by setting up an investment subcommittee.
-Depending on the terms under which the committee is constituted, it may be able to take some of the investment workload from the trustee board.
+Depending on the terms under which the committee is constituted, it may be able to take some of the investment workload from the whole trustee board.

 When deciding whether you need an investment subcommittee, consider questions like:

-If you decide to set up an investment committee, you may wish to consider the balance between independent, employer and member nominated trustee (and perhaps non-trustee, eg investment consultant) members of the committee.
+If you decide to set up an investment subcommittee, you may wish to consider the balance between independent, employer and member-nominated trustee (and perhaps non-trustee, eg investment consultant) members of the committee.
 It is worth considering whether the trustee appointments are based primarily on the individual skill set and ‘fit’ with the skill set needs of the trustee board.

 Clear roles and responsibilities